 Go through every paragraph of the refusal letter and write comments.

-It is possible that the Home Office have followed the wrong procedure or rules when they made their decision.
+It is possible that the Home Office followed the wrong procedure or rules when they made their decision about your application.
 You may need a lawyer to identify this for you.

 There is currently only the right of appeal within the UK if the Home Office refuse an application based on: